 The San Francisco Estuary Partnership was established in 1988 by the State of California and the U.S. Environmental Protection Agency under the Clean Water Act's National Estuary Program when the San Francisco Estuary was designated as an estuary of national significance.
-The Partnership is a collaboration of local, state, and federal agencies, NGOs, academia, and business leaders working to protect and restore the San Francisco Bay-Delta Estuary.
+The Partnership is a collaboration of local, state, and federal agencies, non-governmental organizations, academia, and business leaders working to protect and restore the San Francisco Bay-Delta Estuary.
 Section 320 of the Clean Water Act calls for each National Estuary Program to develop and implement a Comprehensive Conservation and Management Plan (CCMP) to establish priorities and guide decisions to address a range of environmental issues for the Estuary.
-The San Francisco Estuary Partnership's CCMP-first produced in 1993-is now known as the Estuary Blueprint.
+The San Francisco Estuary Blueprint as a guide, the San Francisco Estuary Partnership's CCMP-first produced in 1993-is now known as the Estuary Blueprint.
 With the Estuary Blueprint as a guide, the San Francisco Estuary Partnership leverages federal, state, and local resources to support projects and programs to protect, enhance, and restore the Estuary system, working with a large suite of diverse partners.
 The Partnership's host entity is the Association of Bay Area Governments, which is staffed by the Metropolitan Transportation Commission.